kyla100/AboutMe/README.md

 * Working to solve issues of accessibility, equity, quality, effectiveness, affordability, and efficiency for underserved populations in Nigeria.

 ### Intern at Leadership Initiatives: Advanced Medical & Health Internship, August 1st - August 12th, 2022
-* Learned about the 4 most prevalent diseases in developing countries, specifically Nigeria for this internship, and their treatments and preventions: Typhoid, Malaria, Nutritional Anemia, Acute Respiratory Infection (ARI)
+* Learned about the 4 most prevalent diseases in developing countries, specifically Nigeria for this internship, and their treatments and preventions: Typhoid, Malaria, Nutritional Anemia, Acute Respiratory Infection (ARI) https://lichangesummer.org/2022/HealthS4KZhang/
    * Met and worked with various doctors from Nigeria through Zoom
 * Created a Public Health campaign and presentation for ARI Prevention
    * Campaign and Proposal: https://www.canva.com/design/DAFIYPXJr-M/7fp9mZwM1OOT1UfcH-75yw/edit
    * Presentation: https://www.canva.com/design/DAFIxDN6k3c/ae5PHONWFvse-c1-gvZMmA/edit
    * After approval from board, our campaign will be in motion in local areas of Bauchi State, Nigeria
-* Diagnosed a pediatric Nigerian patient live through Zoom for the 4 most prevalent diseases (recording will be on personal website published and linked here later)
+* Diagnosed a pediatric Nigerian patient live through Zoom for the 4 most prevalent diseases https://lichangesummer.org/2022/HealthS4KZhang/#diagnosis
 * Learned general medical skills: suturing, casting, patient communication, steps for diagnosis, etc.
 * Talked with many special guest speakers/doctors from the World Health Organization (WHO), Georgetown, various hospitals, etc. of various healthcare fields to learn more about different healthcare professions
 * Recieved the Drew C. Richardson Memorial Scholarship (1 of 2 recipients out of 200+ applicants) to cover internship costs